tvdboom/ATOM/docs_sources/user_guide/training.md

 training, unless the data is [sparse][sparse-datasets] or already scaled.
 The data is considered scaled if it has one of the following prerequisites:

-* The mean value over the mean of all columns is <0.05 and the mean of the standard deviation over all columns lies between 0.9 and 1.1.
+* The mean value over the mean of all columns lies between -0.05 and 0.05 and the mean of the standard deviation over all columns lies between 0.85 and 1.15.
 * There is a transformer in the pipeline whose \__name__ contains the word `scaler`.